-John Day spring Chinook populations show trends in abundance similar to other northeast Oregon populations and appear to be affected by density-independent factors.
-The large increases in John Day redd counts in 2014 were mirrored by 229% and 58% increases in Grande Ronde and Imnaha basin redd counts, respectively.
-Covariation among redd counts in northeast Oregon populations suggests a large-scale environmental effect is occurring across these populations.
+Chinook redd counts for 2015 decreased from the monitoring period high observed in 2014, however, the basinwide redd total was higher than the monitoring period mean.
+Decreases in John Day redd counts were mirrored by 53% and 18% drops in Grande Ronde and Imnaha basin redd counts, respectively.
+Covariation among redd counts in northeast Oregon populations continues to suggest a large-scale environmental effect is occurring across these populations.
 Such ecological responses to large-scale changes in the physical environment are known to occur with Pacific salmon (Hare et al. 1999).
-Once again, low ocean-entry PDO values appear to correspond with higher escapement numbers in 2014.
-Significant and nearly significant inverse relationships between PDO values during the summer of smolt ocean-entry and adult returns to most of the northeast Oregon populations suggest that ocean conditions may be a driving factor of adult abundance.
+Once again, low ocean-entry PDO values appear to correspond with higher than average escapement in 2015.
+Significant inverse relationships between PDO values during the summer of smolt ocean-entry and adult returns to most of the northeast Oregon populations suggest that ocean conditions were a driving factor.
 An exception to this trend exists in the Middle Fork.
-Our data from prior years suggest that high stream temperatures occurring during late June and early July create higher pre-spawn mortality rates in this population than others in the region.
-These episodic pre-spawning mortality events, which we documented in 2007 and 2013, decouple Middle Fork redd counts from ocean productivity.
+High summer temperatures here may create higher prespawn mortality rates in this population, and hence obscure the influence of ocean conditions on adult abundance.
+Similar lethal conditions may also occur in the North Fork, however, monitoring pre-spawn mortality in this geographically remote population is more difficult and detecting mortality events is hence less likely.

-Given the effect that ocean conditions have on redd abundance, trends in freshwater productivity provide a more appropriate measure of population status than simple adult abundance (e.g., Lawson 1993).
-Mainstem and Middle Fork smolts produced per redd decreased as the number of redds increased, indicating that juvenile rearing areas are fully seeded at recent escapement levels and rearing habitat may be limiting freshwater production.
+Given the effect of ocean conditions on adult abundance, trends in freshwater productivity provide a more appropriate measure of population status than simple adult abundance (e.g., Lawson 1993).
+Mainstem and Middle Fork smolts produced per redd decrease as the number of redds increase, indicating that juvenile rearing areas are fully seeded at recent escapement levels and rearing habitat may be limiting freshwater production.
 Stock-recruit analyses for the John Day populations illustrate the effect of density-dependence.
-The Mainstem stock-recruit curve shows the strongest density-dependent effect, production decreases rapidly once escapement exceeds 400 redds.
+The Mainstem stock-recruit curve shows a strong density-dependent effect, production decreases rapidly once escapement exceeds 400 redds.
 Conversely, the curve for the North Fork indicates no immediate concern about decreased production at higher escapements.
 In the Mainstem population, there is also a broad range of escapement that produced a positive sustainable yield and a large yield when brood redds approach 200.
 Average sustainable yield in the Middle Fork, however, is low and extends over a shorter range of brood year redds.
-In the North

-Fork, sustainable yield is roughly constant for a comparatively broader range of broad year redds.
+In the North Fork, sustainable yield is roughly constant for a comparatively broader range of brood year redds.